-Protection of rare plants and animals in the ACF Basin is of critical importance to the Middle Chattahoochee Water Planning Region as witnessed by the series of Biological Opinions from the U.S. Fish and Wildlife to the U.S. Army Corps of Engineers.
+Protection of rare plants and animals in the ACF Basin is of critical importance to the Middle Chattahoochee Water Planning Region, as witnessed by the series of Biological Opinions from the USFWS to the USACE.
 Issued in 2006, 2008, 2012, 2016, and 2020, these Biological Opinions assess the adequacy of water flows and water elevations in protecting the gulf sturgeon and two species of endangered mussels.
-The Middle Chattahoochee Water Planning Council and EPD must continue to be engaged in the development of further scientific studies to better define the water quantity and water quality conditions which best support ecological health.
+The Middle Chattahoochee Water Planning Council and GAEPD must continue to be engaged in the development of further scientific studies to better define the water quantity and water quality conditions that best support ecological health.
 Critical information needs to be gathered to determine how and which species are impacted by water flow, water quality, and lake elevations in the ACF.

-Georgia's Wildlife Resources Division (WRD) developed a broadly focused strategy that indicates areas of the state in which resources should be concentrated to facilitate the conservation of Georgia's animals, plants, and natural communities in the Georgia State Wildlife Action Plan, September 2015.23 High priority species and habitats were identified and summarized at the ecoregion level, and a total of five ecoregions were designated for the State.
-Portions of the Middle Chattahoochee Water Planning Region fall within the Southeastern Plains Ecoregion with the remainder in the Piedmont Ecoregion.
+Georgia's WRD developed a broadly focused strategy that indicates areas of the state in which resources should be concentrated to facilitate the conservation of Georgia's animals, plants, and natural communities in the Georgia State Wildlife Action Plan, September 2015.25 High-priority species and habitats were identified and summarized at the ecoregion level, and a total of five ecoregions were designated for the state.
+Portions of the Middle Chattahoochee Water Planning Region fall within the Southeastern Plains Ecoregion, with the remainder in the Piedmont Ecoregion.

-The WRD plan identified 145 high priority animal species in the Southeastern Plains Ecoregion.
+The WRD plan identified 145 high-priority animal species in the Southeastern Plains Ecoregion.
 These included 22 birds, 7 mammals, 11 reptiles, 10 amphibians, 13 mollusks, 22 fishes, 9 aquatic arthropods, and 57 terrestrial arthropods.
-Further qualification of the high priority species needs to be performed to begin to better understand the impacts of water quantity, water quality, and lake elevations on those species.
-A summary of aquatic species which are currently under state or federal protection and a list of high priority waters specific to the Middle Chattahoochee Water Planning Region are included in the Existing Regulatory and Local Plan Review, a supplemental document which is available on the Council's website.
+Further qualification of the high-priority species needs to be performed to begin to better understand the impacts of water quantity, water quality, and lake elevations on those species.
+A summary of aquatic species which are currently under state or federal protection and a list of high-priority waters specific to the Middle Chattahoochee Water Planning Region are included in the Existing Regulatory and Local Plan Review, a supplemental document available on the Council's website.

-23 The Georgia State Wildlife Action Plan, September 2015 is available on-line: https://georgiawildlife.com/WildlifeActionPlan
+25 The Georgia State Wildlife Action Plan, September 2015 is available on-line: https://georgiawildlife.com/WildlifeActionPlan